-In its then current state, our notification system was baked into some older parts of our service ecosystem and heavily resisted far-reaching changes.
-We also felt that utilising more modern, ubiquitous technologies like WebSockets would suit us better and provide our users with a more engaging experience – and well, let’s just say it had a host of other small problems that made it a prime candidate for a rewrite.
+In its then-current state, our notification system was baked into some older parts of our service ecosystem and heavily resisted far-reaching changes.
+We also felt that utilizing more modern, ubiquitous technologies like WebSockets would suit us better and provide our users with a more engaging experience – and well, let’s just say it had a host of other small problems that made it a prime candidate for a rewrite.

-Now a rewrite does not require a change in technologies: we could have stuck to the more or less blessed stack of Node.js/Typescript for our back-end, but we realised an opportunity here try something new in a part of the application that is not necessarily on the hot-path.
+Now a rewrite does not require a change in technologies: we could have stuck to the more or less blessed stack of Node.js/Typescript for our back-end, but we realized an opportunity here to try something new in a part of the application that is not necessarily on the hot-path.

 In other words, we were in a fairly good position to experiment and explore.